How to block (defederate) a server on Mastodon

 ↩ Back to the front page

-If you want to do this with Mastodon, there’s a web page with instructions and tips on Limited Federation mode here ⧉ and there’s a technical description of Limited Federation mode ⧉ in the official documentation.
+If you’re an admin and want to find out more, there is a web page with instructions and tips on Limited Federation mode here ⧉ and there’s a technical description of Limited Federation mode ⧉ in the official documentation.

 Allowlists vs Blocklists: How do they differ?

-In normal mode, Mastodon servers can communicate with other servers unless the server admin blocks them.
+In default mode, Mastodon servers can communicate with other servers unless the server admin blocks them.
 This is known as a “blocklist” system, because it depends on the admin telling their server which other servers to block.

-In Limited Federation mode, it’s the opposite way around.
-No servers can communicate with the server unless the server admin specifically allows them.
+If a server runs in Limited Federation Mode, it’s the opposite way around: no other servers can communicate with the admin’s server unless the server admin specifically allows them.
 This is known as an “allowlist” system, because it depends on the admin telling their server which other servers to allow connections with.

 How do I set my server to Limited Federation mode?

-You’ll need to be a server admin to change your server’s federation.
+You need to be a server admin to change your server’s federation.

-If the server is on a managed hosting company, the admin will need to ask the hosting company to switch the server over to Limited Federation mode.
+If a server is on a managed hosting company, the server’s admin will need to ask their hosting company to switch the server over to Limited Federation mode.

-If the server has been set up manually by the admin, they will need to make the adjustments manually by consulting the official Mastodon documentation on federation ⧉.
+If the server has been set up manually by its admin, the server admin will need to make the adjustments manually by consulting the official Mastodon documentation on federation ⧉.

 Will the apps work with a server in Limited Federation mode?